-African American and African Studies Week at Rutgers University-Newark is December 10-15, 2020!
+African American and African Studies Week at Rutgers University-Newark is February 10-15, 2020!

 This week-long event will showcase the value of a major or minor in African American and African Studies and present opportunities to learn more about our world-class faculty, course offerings, and career pathways.

 Don’t miss a moment of this week devoted to community by following us on Instagram, Facebook, and Twitter (@RUNAfAm) and by sharing photos of events/exhibits and what you have learned using the tag #RUNAfAmWeek.
 Our most engaged students will be among those receiving special prizes as part of the week’s celebration.

 Come visit the third floor of Conklin Hall!
 Our Department will have tables with beverages and brochures about our major and minor available throughout the week.

 Start the week by following us on social media and stopping by for a gift bag containing snacks and other surprises.